 How are post-money SAFEs different from convertible notes?

 Post-money SAFEs have no maturity date, no interest accrual, and no security interest in company assets.
-Convertible notes function as debt with interest rates, maturity dates, and forced conversion provisions, creating tension if conversion doesn't occur.
+Convertible notes function as debt with interest rates, maturity dates, and forced-conversion provisions, creating tension if conversion doesn’t occur.
+For investors evaluating either, the eventual conversion economics flow through to convertible preferred stock terms in the priced round.

 Conclusion